sarahsupp/2016-01-11-uwmadison/lessons/sql_instructor/09-prog.md

 #### Challenges

-1. Write an short R program that connects to the portal_mammals 	database, a real long-term ecological dataset. **Explore:** Use 	commands in R to determine the names of the tables, and the 	names of the fields in the tables. **Return:** Write a  	query that returns a dataframe with the total rodent mass for 	each year.
+1. Write an short R program that connects to the portal_mammals 	database, a real long-term ecological dataset.
+   **Explore:** Use 	commands in R to determine the names of the tables, and the 	names of the fields in the tables.
+   **Return:** Write a  	query that returns a dataframe with the total rodent mass for each year.
    Write a second query 	that returns a dataframe with 	the average weight (rounded 2 decimal places) for each year, 	plot and species.
    Disconnect from 	your copy of the database.

 2.  **Explore:** Look at the dataframe in R. How many species are there?
-How does mass change throughout the years.
+How does mass change throughout the years?
    Plot the 	results for avg_wgt vs. year.
    Write a script that subsets the data to only include species starting with "D".
 These are keystone kangaroo rat species.
    Plot their average masses by year.